AniKulkarn/Hackintosh-ThinkPad-E14/README.md

 		- Reformatted the hard drive partition to APFS and reinstalled macOS Big Sur on HDD.

 - Restarted after installation.
 Booted from USB again and selected "Install macOS Big Sur on HDD" from OpenCore boot options.
 No problems at this stage.
 - While installation, computer restarted several times.
 When restart occurs, note that you have to hit F12 and boot from USB every time.
-Somehow, there is a bug the BIOS boot order settings.
-I have given USB first preference but it always boots into Windows first.
+I later changed my boot order to boot from USB as the first option.
 - After installation complete, macOS setup initiated.
 Setup was completed successfully with ethernet connection.
 Apple ID was signed in successfully.

 ## Problems after first successful bootup